Installing Herbie

 Installing Herbie from a package

-First install Racket.
-Then install Herbie from a package with:
+After installing Racket, install Herbie from a package with:

 raco pkg install --auto herbie